Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Introduction

-then $(\X, \T, \Y)$ is a standard triple for $\P(\lambda)$.
-This construction is clearly tied to the monomial basis, and we would like to extend this to a form for other bases, and also to the non-monic case.
-In particular we would like the following extension of Theorem 2.6 in~\cite{gohberg2009matrix} or Theorem 12.1.4 in~\cite{gohberg2005indefinite} to be available: If a matrix $\X \in \mathbb{C}^{n \times N}$, the pencil $\L(z)$, and a matrix $\Y \in \mathbb{C}^{N \times n}$ satisfies
+The constructions and definitions of standard triple discussed above are apparently tied to the monomial basis because of the powers $\mat{T}^k$ in Equation~\eqref{eq:stacktriple}.
+We would like to relax this restriction and extend the notion of standard triple to other bases, and also to the non-monic case.
+In particular, we would like the following extension of Theorem 2.4 in~\cite{gohberg2009matrix} or Theorem 12.1.4 in~\cite{gohberg2005indefinite} to be available: If a matrix $\X \in \mathbb{C}^{n \times N}$, the linearization $\L(z)= z \C_{1} - \C_{0} \in \mathbb{C}^{N\times N}[z]$, and a matrix $\Y \in \mathbb{C}^{N \times n}$ satisfy